 - What are the best qualities of my business and how can I improve them, to make them even better?

 - What’s the best way to become a leader in my industry?

 3. Look at Other Businesses That Are Not Related to Your Industry.

 - Sometimes a great idea can be found outside your industry.
 Study some highly successful businesses, and you may find an idea that will work for your business.
 Sometimes stepping back will give you an idea.

 - When you’re doing some research and you find a really great idea, ask yourself, “How can I transfer this to my business?”

 - Remember, all great businesses and all great leaders started with an idea.
-Ideas and their implementation are how all great businesses started.

 Action Steps to Make Your Business Original